1. NAME AND

 A3 List Non-Specialist.
 Criteria to be the same as to qualify as a non-specialist Judge for the Society’s Championship Show.

 B List.
-B List (Specialist and non-specialist).
-Criteria to be the same as to qualify as a judge for the Society’s Open Show.
+(KC Level 2) (Specialist and non-specialist).
+Criteria to be the same as to qualify as a judge for the Society’s Limit & Open Shows.

 The judges for Society shows shall be appointed at the Annual General Meeting from nominees submitted by the committee.